Internet-Draft OAuth Mission Deferred Approval August 2026

 Shaping:

-A client-side shaper ([I-D.draft-mcguinness-mission-shaping]) narrows a proposal before submission, which reduces the chance a deferred review is refused.
+A client-side shaper ([I-D.draft-mcguinness-mission-shaping]) narrows the Mission Intent before submission, which reduces the chance a deferred review is refused.
 After an access_denied resolution, the shaper constructs the fresh, narrower Mission Intent the client resubmits.

 Integrity anchors:

 The approval commits the proposal actually approved.
-The intent_hash and authority_hash are computed over the Mission Intent and Authority Set the Approver decided on.
+The intent_hash and authority_hash are computed over the Mission Intent and Authority Set the Approver decided on; where the client submitted an authority proposal, proposal_hash commits it as submitted ([I-D.draft-mcguinness-oauth-mission]).

 7. Worked Example